 It doesn’t matter if you’re using an iPhone, an iPad, iPod Touch, or a Mac.
 Your data is automatically backed up to iCloud.

 In other words, you don’t have to worry about backing up your data manually.

 I’ve been using iCloud since iOS 6 came out.
-It’s just such a great tool and experience that I’m glad to see Apple continuing to improve it.
+It’s such a great tool and experience that I’m glad Apple continues improving it.

 It’s pretty much the only thing I use iCloud for.
 I sync all my email and contacts between all my devices.

-I wouldn’t say I like the one thing about iCloud: I’m not sure when Apple will make it a paid service.
+I wouldn’t say I like the one thing about iCloud: I’m unsure when Apple will make it a paid service.
 So far, it’s free, but I’m sure we’ll see some changes soon.